uthpalaherath/uthpalaherath.github.io/index.md

 ---
 **Hello and welcome!** 👋

 I'm Uthpala, a postdoc in the [Ab-Initio Materials Simulations (AIMS)](https://aims.pratt.duke.edu) group at Duke University.
-As a computational physicist, I currently focus on developing computational methods and frameworks to design, discover and characterize novel materials.
+As a computational physicist, I currently focus on developing and applying computational methods and frameworks to design, discover and characterize novel materials.

 This website serves as my digital corner in cyberspace where I share insights and musings about my [research](/research) and other interests through my [blog](/year-archive).
 You can explore a list of my [publications](/publications/) derived from my research endeavors and a portfolio of [projects](/projects) I have contributed to.
 For an in-depth overview of my professional journey, please refer to my [CV](/cv/).
 Learn about the [talks](/talks/) I've given over the years and check out the [about](/about/) page for a more personal glimpse into my life and passions.